Why should I keep my photos online?

 3. Create folders

 Once you've established a reliable naming system, it's time to figure out how to categorize and sort your photos.
+Once you decide, you can set up Dropbox to automatically sort your photos into categories.
 If they're all piled into a single folder, it will be a nightmare to find anything.

 For photographs specifically, a Year > Month > Event/Activity structure is most efficient: